julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Traditionally yes, but with intention.
 Combining herbs layers effects, but conflicting purposes (summoning + banishing) should be avoided.

 **How often should smoke cleansing be done?**
 Only when needed.
-In folk traditions, smoke was used for thresholds, illness, conflict, or spiritual disturbance — not daily routine.
+In folk traditions, smoke was used for thresholds, illness, conflict, or spiritual disturbance, not daily routine.
+To learn how to perform household cleansing properly, see **[Household Protection Herbal Rituals Guide](/home-protection-herbal-rituals-guide/)**.

 **What's the difference between smoke cleansing and smudging?**
 Smoke cleansing is a global practice using various herbs.
 Smudging specifically refers to Indigenous North American ceremonies using White Sage, cedar, or sweetgrass in traditional ways.